Choi Yo-seb

-Choi Yo-seb (최요셉; born 22 September 1989) is a retired South Korean footballer.
+Choi Yo-seb (최요셉; born 22 September 1989) is a South Korean retired footballer.

 Club career

 Choi joined Busan I'Park in 2011, and made his first league appearance on 6 March 2011, coming on as a late substitute in Busan's away win over Jeju United.
 In one of his few starts in 2011, the majority of his appearances being as a substitute, Choi scored his first professional goal in a 2011 K-League Cup match against Gangwon FC, ensuring his side a comfortable two-nil win.